dgamma3/ResourcesForCompetencies/Competencies/Coaching.md

 Example Behaviours and Skills
 - Understanding the difference between coaching and mentoring; able to recognise where one might be needed over the other and apply as appropriate to the situation
+- Other team members are motivated and learning when pairing or working with you

 Example Tasks Performed
+- Can help junior team members getting unstuck on complicated tasks
 - Starts behaving as a coach rather than mentor in certain situations
   - Asking open ended questions rather than giving instructions
-    - i.e how would you do this?
-    - Can  you see what's wrong with this
   - Gives coachee time to find solution on their own
   - Gives hints rather than the solution
-- Create learning plans together with junior team members

 ### Resources